-NAMLE: How did you two decide to partner together for this research?
+NAMLE: How did you decide to partner together to edit this issue of JMLE?

-NAMLE: How did the idea for this paper come about?
+NAMLE: How did the idea for this issue come about?

-NAMLE: How do you hope this research will contribute to media literacy education?
+NAMLE: How do you hope the research presented in this issue will contribute to media literacy education?

 NAMLE: Why is media literacy research important to you?

 JS: Since I became a middle school social studies teacher over 20 years ago I viewed media literacy as a key component to developing informed and active citizens.
 An informed citizen needs to understand the nature of the political landscape and how different political forces use it to gain and maintain power – the role of the media in this landscape is more prominent than ever before and continues to grow.
 Unfortunately, schools and policy-makers too often want to rely on technical solutions such as school internet filters or limited access to approved news and information sources.
 These solutions not only fail in their intent – as I have seen literally hundreds of students easily bypass filters over the years – they do not help students develop the skills, knowledge, and behaviors needed for engaging outside of school.
 They also enrich technology companies unnecessarily.
 Instead of these solutions, we must figure out how to engage students in developing not only skills in accessing and evaluating digital information but also their overall understanding of how media works, their place and role in the political media landscape, and strategies for engaging actively on important issues in digital spaces.
 This is why the research and scholarship in this issue are so vital to keep the field moving forward in making media education a key tenet for democratic education.